 Student Projects

-Full-body Planning and Control of an Aerial Robotic Manipulator
+Whole-body Planning and Control of an Aerial Robotic Manipulator

-In this project, you will work on designing full body control of aerial manipulators without the quasi-static assumptions.
+In this project, you will work on designing whole-body control of aerial manipulators without the quasi-static assumptions.
 You will have to directly control the torque level of the actuators and jointly account for the multiple DoF kinodynamics of both the manipulator and the base of the drone.
 As a result, the aerial manipulator is expected to have unprecedented agility and maneuverability compared to state-of-the-art solutions.
 You will also work closely with the engineer to build and modify the air manipulators in the lab.

 Actuator Dynamic Compensator for Incremental Nonlinear Control